Why Small Business Saturday matters to B2B as well as retailers

 By the time the initiative leapt across the pond last year, Small Business Saturday had become a lens through which customers, businesses and politicians looked at the whole landscape of small business in the UK – the health of the sector, the challenges they face, and the opportunities which lay ahead.

-As senior partner of Recognition PR – a marketing and PR agency – it would have been easy for me to hear about Small Business Saturday and dismiss it as something focused exclusively on the high street.
+As senior partner of Recognition PR (external link) – a marketing and PR agency – it would have been easy for me to hear about Small Business Saturday and dismiss it as something focused exclusively on the high street.
 But instead, like so many other B2B business owners, I saw the opportunity the day offered not only for my own company, but to help support my local economy.

 We’re based in the North East, one of the poorest regions in the country.
 Yet I know, from living and working in the region, and speaking to fellow employers through the IoD North East network, that we’re brimming with potential and have a great attitude towards embracing new opportunities and ideas.